ashleve/lightning-hydra-template/README.md

 ## 🐳&nbsp;&nbsp;Docker
 First you will need to [install Nvidia Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html) to enable GPU  support. <br>

+The template Dockerfile is provided on branch [`dockerfiles`](https://github.com/ashleve/lightning-hydra-template/tree/dockerfiles).
+Copy it to the template root folder.

-To build the container from provided Dockerfile use:
+To build the container use:
 ```bash
 docker build -t <project_name> .
 ```